Erik Arroyo

 Erik Jhoan Arroyo is an American lawyer and Republican politician.
 He became the youngest and first Hispanic Mayor in the history of Sarasota, Florida.
 He is a member of the Council on Foreign Relations.

 Early life and education

-Arroyo graduated from Riverview High School and attended the University of Florida, where he earned a degree in political science.
+Arroyo was born in Dominican Republic and emigrated to the United States as a teenager to join his mother.
+He graduated from Riverview High School and attended the University of Florida, where he earned a degree in political science.
 He got his Juris Doctor from Florida A&M University College of Law.